Master Yi Build Guide by Golleitrian

 because having Iron man on your side is always cool.

-Zeke's Herald is well rounded and gives amazing stats for it's cost.
+Zeke's Harbinger is well rounded and gives amazing stats for it's cost.
 Also brings a great aura for your team so that your not completely useless when you wait to enter the team fight.
 I talk more about that latter on.

 So to resume, your Core Items are :